gdeeeeyy/dqn-os-optimizer/README.md

 ### "CPU usage shows 0.0%"

-Your system is too chill.
-Generate some load:
+Your system needs some load.
+Generate some using:

 ```bash
 python3 -c "while True: pass" &
 # Don't forget to kill it later!
 ```

-### "Permission denied everywhere"
+### "Sudo for perms"

 ```bash
 sudo rm -f /tmp/scheduler_*